ClementNerma/NightOS/docs/specs/signals.md

 # Signals

-_Signals_ are the second type of [KPC](kernel/kpc.md).
+_Signals_ are a type of [KPC](kernel/kpc.md).
 They are used by the kernel to send informations to processes about a specific event.

 When a process is created, the kernel associates it: